 - Women rated the most muscular men as the most dominant.

 - Women rated men with moderate muscularity as the most attractive.
-This means that muscularity is essentially a trade-off between dominance and attractiveness.
+Muscularity is essentially a trade-off between dominance and attractiveness.

 - The inverted-U hypothesis states that men are most attractive at only a certain level of muscularity, and the findings seem to support this.